tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Seeking

-You deal +4 damage on a miss (champion: +10; epic: +25).
+You deal +4 damage on a miss, +10 at champion tier, and +25 at epic tier.

 ---

 #### Shifting

-In addition to its usual damage, this arrow inflicts 1d6 fire, lightning or acid damage, chosen when fired (champion: +2d6 damage; epic: +3d6 damage).
+In addition to its usual damage, this arrow inflicts 1d6 fire, lightning or acid damage, chosen when fired, +2d6 damage at champion tier, and +3d6 damage at epic tier.

 ---